Climate of Salt Lake City: Precipitation

 The first snowfall of the season is usually recorded in October, although significant snowfall usually does not occur until mid-to-late November.
 However, snow has been recorded in every month of the year in the mountains.
 Snow fell in the valley as early as September 17 (in 1965).
 January averages the most snowfall of any month, with 13.6 in.
 Snowfall is common through mid-March, but the last snowfall of the season usually occurs in early or mid-April, although measurable snow has been recorded on the valley floor as late as May 18 (in 1977).
 However, significant snow can fall in March and in rare cases even April.
 Measurable snow falls on average from November 6 through April 18.

 The airport also averages 61 in of snow in a year, however, bench locations near the mountains receive substantially more, reaching 80 to 100 in (200 to 255 cm) annually.
-The four major ski resorts located in canyons surrounding the city regularly average more than 500" of snow per year.
+The four major ski resorts located in canyons surrounding the city regularly average more than 500 in of snow per year.
 These high snowfall totals can be credited to the lake effect, in which snow storms passing over the Great Salt Lake are amplified by the warm waters of the lake.
 The lake effect is usually strongest from mid-fall through mid-winter, when lake waters are warmer and land temperatures are cold enough to support snow.

 Blizzards are very rare in the Salt Lake City valley due to a rarity of extreme winds.
 Although average snowfall is relatively high, large snowstorms of more than about 12 in are rare in the valley.
 In addition, average winter temperatures in the city are usually not cold enough to support snow cover all winter long.
 The maximum snow depth recorded in the city was 26 in on January 11, 1993.
 January 1993 was the snowiest month on record, with 50.3 in.
 The record 24 hour snowfall occurred from February 24–25, 1998, when 18.9 in fell, while the record single storm snowfall occurred from January 6–10, 1993, with 23.3 in.
 The snowiest season on record was 1951-1952, when 117.3 in fell, while the least snowy winter on record was 1939-1940, with 18.5 in.